 As the final output of the evaluation, the project is required to submit a detailed report outlining the purpose of the evaluation, methodology, primary questions, findings, lessons learned to date, and recommendations.
-The final interim evaluation report should include proposed actions the project deems appropriate to address the review findings and recommendations.
-The project is required to submit the interim evaluation report to USDA project managers.
-The final report must be submitted to USDA within 60 days following the evaluation fieldwork and 15 days within the finalization of the interim evaluation report.
+The final midterm evaluation report should include proposed actions the project deems appropriate to address the review findings and recommendations.
+The project is required to submit the midterm evaluation report to USDA for review and approval.
+The final report must be submitted to USDA within 90 days following the evaluation fieldwork and within 15 days of finalizing the midterm evaluation report.

-Within 30 days receipt of the final interim evaluation report, USDA will engage collaboratively with the project staff to discuss the proposed actions that need to be taken to address the findings and recommendations.
+Within 30 days of receiving the final midterm evaluation report, USDA will engage collaboratively with the project staff to discuss the proposed actions that need to be taken to address the findings and recommendations.
 The participating organization must include information on the progress of implementation of the agreed upon actions in future semi-annual performance reports.
+Final versions of midterm evaluation reports will be made publicly available.